Afokenelly27/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that adds execution permission to the owner, the group owner and the other users, to the file hello
+a script that gives permission to file other users but not to owner and groups